 The picture below shows Township volunteers and Lions Club members who sorted and filled three semi-trailers with electronic equipment.
 Click here to view the Certificate of Recycling.

-Because of the overwhelming interest and support from the community Palatine Township is pleased to offer this event again on Saturday, May 18, 2013 from 7:30 a.m. to 1:00 p.m.
-The event will be in the Palatine Township parking lot located at 721 S. Quentin Road, Palatine.
+Because of the overwhelming interest and support from the community Palatine Township was pleased to offer this event again on Saturday, May 18, 2013 from 7:30 a.m. to 1:00 p.m.
+The event was in the Palatine Township parking lot located at 721 S. Quentin Road, Palatine.